SVIGHNESH/Anton-/DISTRIBUTION.md

 ### 1. Automatic GitHub Releases (Recommended)

-The project now includes GitHub Actions that will automatically build and create releases:
+The project includes GitHub Actions that will automatically build and create releases using the latest action versions:

 #### Setup:
 1. Push your code to GitHub
 2. Create a tag for release: `git tag v1.0.0 && git push origin v1.0.0`
 3. GitHub Actions will automatically:
-   - Build the JAR file
+   - Build the JAR file using Maven
    - Run tests
    - Create a GitHub Release
-   - Upload the executable JAR
+   - Upload the executable JAR (`anton-money-tracker.jar`)

+#### Important Updates:
+- ✅ Updated to `actions/upload-artifact@v4` (GitHub deprecated v3)
+- ✅ Updated to `actions/cache@v4` for better performance
+- ✅ Uses `softprops/action-gh-release@v1` for reliable releases
+- ✅ Improved error handling and artifact retention

 #### Files Created:
 - **anton-money-tracker.jar** - Ready-to-run executable JAR (includes all dependencies)